 AR first came to the scene in its early form in 1968 as the first head-mounted display system.
 The term Augmented Reality emerged just over 30 years ago in Boeing’s factory units.
 The most popular and renowned application of AR was with the launch of Pokemon Go in 2016, which began to set up realistic applications of the technology within everyday life.

-As we touched on above, augmented reality can enhance the experience by deepening the connection between the guest and the hotel brand.
+As we touched on above, augmented reality for hotels can enhance the experience by deepening the connection between the guest and the hotel brand.
 In the first instance it offers more digital touchpoints and it adds an element of surprise and delight that nods to the novelty of AR in exceeding guest expectations.

 But as we will see in some of the already existing applications of AR, hotels are improving guest satisfaction while reaping novel revenue opportunities.